What is Detached Youth Work and Why are we doing it?

 Do we work with the police?
 Do we collect information?

-We do not work for the police and we do not report back to them the things you say.
+We do not work for the police and we do not report back to them.
 The exception to this is if you have been a victim of a crime and want our support to help you report this, or someone tells us that they are going to committee serious crime, for example they intend to stab someone.
-In this instance we would do everything we could to make sure everyone was safe, but if we were concerned that it was going to happen and someone was going to get seriously hurt we would contact the police.
+In this instance we would do everything we could to make sure everyone was safe.
+If we had done all we could and still believed someone was going to get seriously hurt we would then contact the police.
 We would always be honest about this and make sure those involved knew what we were doing and why

 We do record the rough number of young people that we speak to, and sometimes the things we have talked about, however we never write names or identifying details.
 This is firstly to help us keep track of what we are doing, for example, anything we have agreed to do for the next week, or something we are going to find out about.
 It also makes sure we are doing our jobs well, for example if we find we are having lots of conversations about mental health of bulling, we can then start to think if there is more we can do on these topics.
 Secondly it also gives us evidence of what we are doing when we ask organisations for money to support us or support projects young people want to be involved in.

 We speak to everyone in the community and love it when parents speak to us, but we are here for first and foremost for young people and our conversations are confidential.
 We believe that most parents are the best allies for their children and encourage young people to speak to their parents and family if they are struggling, however ultimately this is your choice.
 Again if we found ourselves in a situation where a young person was at risk of serious harm and we had no choice but to contact police/social care or parents, we would always speak to the young person and make sure they knew what was happening and why.